hyperledger-solang/solang/docs/index.rst

 or compute units.

 Solang aims for source file compatibility with the Ethereum EVM Solidity compiler, version 0.8.
-Where differences exists, this is noted in the language documentation.
+Where differences exist, this is noted in the language documentation.
 The source code repository can be found on `github <https://github.com/hyperledger/solang>`_ and we have a `channel #solang on Hyperledger Discord <https://discord.gg/jhn4rkqNsT>`_.